 Section C – $32

-As part of our commitment to keeping theater accessible to everyone, we will continue to offer discounted students tickets to anyone with a valid Student ID.
-Student Tickets are valid in any available seating area.
+As part of our commitment to keeping theater accessible to everyone, we will continue to offer discounted student tickets to anyone with a valid Student ID.
+Student tickets are valid in any available seating area.

 Seating Map